Animals

 Why is an Emotional Support Animal allowed in the community?

-Students who wish to bring an Emotional Support Animal into Residential Life facilities as an exception to the Pet policy must go through the reasonable accommodation process with the Disability Center, as covered by the Fair Housing Act.
+Students who wish to bring an Emotional Support Animal into Housing facilities as an exception to the Pet policy must go through the reasonable accommodation process with the Disability Center, as covered by the Fair Housing Act.
 In addition, students with Emotional Support Animals that have been approved as a reasonable accommodation must contain the animal in the handler’s residence.
 Students generally are not permitted to bring Emotional Support Animals into classrooms, meetings or other university facilities.

 What if I am allergic or fearful of the Emotional Support Animal in my room?